dcunited001/dcunited001.github.io/_drafts/from-the-parapets-of-alexandria.md

 ---
-title: "Philosophy of Censorship: In Defense of Alexandria"
+title: "From the Parapets of Alexandria: Philosophy of Censorship"
 categories: "blog"
 tags: "sociology politics"
 headline: ""